-Cecilie Ore (1954) started studying piano at the Norwegian Academy of Music and in Paris (1974-81), and subsequently turned to composition studies at the Institute of Sonology in Utrecht and with Ton de Leeuw at the Sweelinck Conservatory in Amsterdam (1981-86).
+Cecilie Ore studied piano at the Norwegian Academy of Music and in Paris (1974-81).
+After these studies she subsequently turned to studying composition at the Institute of Sonology in Utrecht and with Ton de Leeuw at the Sweelinck Conservatory in Amsterdam (1981-86).

-In the 80's Ore won international recognition for several of her electroacoustic works.
-She won both the first and second prize at the International Rostrum for Electro-Acoustic Music 1988 for Etapper (Stages).
+Calliope for female voice (1984), Helices for wind quintet (1985), Porphyre for orchestra (1986) and Etapper electroacoustic music (1988) are all works from her early years as a composer.
+During this period Ore won international recognition for several of her electroacoustic works.
+She was awarded first and second prize at the International Rostrum for Electro-Acoustic Music in 1988 for Etapper.
 The same year she also received the Norwegian Society of Composers' "Composition of the Year" award for her orchestra piece Porphyre, as well as the Norwegian State Guarantee Income for Artists.

-Towards the end of the 80's Ore became increasingly involved with the problem of time in music; an involvement which resulted in the tetralogies Codex Temporis and Tempura Mutantur.
+Towards the end of the 80's Ore became increasingly involved with investigating the concept of time in music; an involvement that resulted in the tetralogy Codex Temporis.
 Codex Temporis contains the following four titles: Praesens Subitus (for string quartet, 1989), Futurum Exactum (for string ensemble, 1992), Erat Erit Est (for sinfonietta, 1991) and Lex Temporis (for string quartet, 1992).
-Ideas from Codex Temporis were further developed in Tempura Mutantur: Non Nunquam (for string trio, 1999), Nunquam Non (for ensemble, 1999), Semper Semper (for saxophone quartet, 1998) and Ictus (for 6 percussion players, 1997).
-Her most recent instrumental pieces form a trilogy all with names of cloud formations: Cirrus (for string quartet, 2002), Cirrocumulus (for wind trio, 2002) and Cirrostratus (for sinfonietta, 2004).
-As in Codex Temporis the point of depature is a string quartet triggering the formal idea for the succeeding pieces.
-In 1994 she also wrote the orchestra piece Nunc et Nunc commissioned by the BBC Symphony Orchestra.
+These ideas were further developed in the orchestra piece Nunc et Nunc commissioned by the BBC Symphony Orchestra in 1994.

-During the 1980’s Ore composed several pieces for voice.
-Calliope (for female voice, 1984) has been frequently performed.
-After focusing on instrumental music during the 1990’s, she starts working with voice again in 2000.
-The musicdramatic work: A – a shadow opera was premiered at the Ultima Festival 2001, and released on CD in 2003, the same year she also composed Schwirren for the vokal ensemble Nordic Voices.
-And in 2005 she realized a sound-installation, Lux Illuxit, involving vocal material at The National Archives of Norway.
+After the year 2000, Ore starts working with vocal music again.
+The music-dramatic work: A – a shadow opera was premiered at the Ultima Festival 2001.
+In 2003 she composed Schwirren for the vocal ensemble Nordic Voices.
+And in 2005 she realized the sound-installation, Lux Illuxit, involving vocal material from The National Archives of Norway.

 Ore was awarded the Arne Nordheim Composers Price for 2004.

-In 2008 her chamber opera Dead Beat Escapement, commissioned by the Norwegian National Opera in Oslo, had it’s first performance.
-In 2013 she wrote Come to the Edge!, a choir piece commissioned by BBC Radio 3 and Huddersfield Contemporary Music Festival for the BBC Singers.
+Since year 2000 she has worked on text-based projects with an increasingly critical view on society.
+The themes range from death penalty to freedom of speech.
+In 2008 her chamber opera on death penalty, Dead Beat Escapement, was commissioned by and first performance at the Norwegian National Opera in Oslo.
+In 2013 she wrote Come to the Edge!, a choir piece about freedom of speech.
+It was commissioned by BBC Radio 3 and Huddersfield Contemporary Music Festival for the BBC Singers.
 The same year a new video version of A. – a shadow opera was premiered at the same festival.
-Two new vocal pieces were premiered at Oslo Grieg Festival 2014: Toil & Trouble, written for Nordic Voices and Who do you think you are?, a political stand-up romance for solo female voice commissioned by Oslo Grieg Festival for Eir Inderhaug.
-Since year 2000 she has worked on text-based projects with an increasingly critical glance on society.
-The themes range from death penalty to freedom of speech.
+Two new vocal pieces were premiered at Oslo Grieg Festival in 2014: Toil & Trouble, composed for Nordic Voices and Who do you think you are? written for Eir Inderhaug.
+The latter is a political stand-up romance for solo female voice.
+Her opera Adam & Eve – a Divine Comedy was premiered during the International Festival in Bergen, 2015.